apache/spark/docs/sql-data-sources-parquet.md

 ### Hive metastore Parquet table conversion

-When reading from and writing to Hive metastore Parquet tables, Spark SQL will try to use its own Parquet support instead of Hive SerDe for better performance.
+When reading from Hive metastore Parquet tables and writing to non-partitioned Hive metastore Parquet tables, Spark SQL will try to use its own Parquet support instead of Hive SerDe for better performance.
 This behavior is controlled by the `spark.sql.hive.convertMetastoreParquet` configuration, and is turned on by default.

 #### Hive/Parquet Schema Reconciliation